Last Updated: ()

 This guide aims to provide you with a comprehensive roadmap to setting up your business in Turkey.
 From choosing the appropriate legal structure to understanding the necessary regulatory compliances, we will walk you through every step with clarity and precision.
 Our objective is not just to inform but to empower you with knowledge so that you can make informed decisions and establish a robust foundation for your business venture in this dynamic country.

 The Turkish legal system provides a structured and fair environment for businesses.
 It is based on the principles of a free market economy.
-The main regulatory body for corporate activities is the Turkish Commercial Code (TCC), which outlines all procedures related to the incorporation, management, and governance of companies.
+The main legal framework governing corporate activities is the Turkish Commercial Code (TCC), which outlines all procedures related to the incorporation, management, and governance of companies.

 Understanding this legal framework is crucial for foreign investors.
 It ensures that your business operations comply with national laws, which is fundamental to securing your investment and facilitating smooth operations.
 The Turkish Commercial Code covers a range of issues, from corporate governance to financial reporting and accountability.
 Knowing these rules helps establish transparent, efficient, and competitive businesses in Turkey.